NVIDIA/spark-rapids/integration_tests/DATA_GEN.md

 control over how it wants to do that.
 It could favor some seed more than others, or simply go off of the row itself.

+You can manually set this for columns or sub-columns through the `configureKeyGroup` API in a `TableGen`.
+Or you can call `setSeedMapping` on a column or sub-column.
+Be careful not to mix the two because they can conflict with each other and there are no guard rails.

 ### NullGeneratorFunction

 The next level decides if a null should be returned on not.
 This is an optional level.
 If the user does not configure nulls, or if the type is not nullable this never runs.

+This can be set on any column or sub-column by calling either `setNullProbability` which will install a `NullProbabilityGenerationFunction` or by calling the `setNullGen` API on that item.

 ### LengthGeneratorFunction